Help others, reduce food waste. Donate!

 Give back to your community

-1. Find an emergency food organization near you
+1. Find a hunger relief organization near you.

 2. Put together items you want to donate.
 Even a few things go a long way.